arunavo4/gitea-mirror/README.md

 pnpm init-db
 ```

-This will create the necessary tables and a default admin user (username: `admin`, password: `password123`).
+This will create the necessary tables.
+On first launch, you'll be guided through creating your admin account with a secure password.

 ### Installation